 Licenses that don't need to be tracked

-Some companies include unlimited usage of files that you purchase or provide you with a bulk reporting tool that requires you to report the individual files, but you don't have to buy individual licenses.
+Some companies include unlimited usage of files you purchase or provide a bulk reporting tool that requires you to report the individual files, but you don't have to buy individual licenses.

-For example, CCLI's Rehearsal License allows users to access copyrighted audio files that would normally require individual licenses.
+For example, CCLI's Rehearsal License allows users to access copyrighted audio files that typically require individual licenses.